sherryzyh/prompt2bn/README.md

-# BNSynth: Bayesian Network Synthesis Framework
+# Prompt2BN: LLM-Driven Bayesian Network Structure Discovery

-BNSynth is an open-source toolkit for generating and refining Bayesian network structures, supporting both large language models (LLMs) and classic statistical algorithms.
-It is designed for researchers and practitioners who need flexible, reproducible, and state-of-the-art workflows for structure learning.
+Prompt2BN is an open-source framework for discovering and refining Bayesian network structures by placing large language models at the center of the learning loop.
+It supports both data-free structure generation from metadata and data-aware refinement with classical scores such as BIC, providing flexible and reproducible workflows for state-of-the-art structure learning across research and practical applications.

 ### Features
 - Hybrid approach: combine LLM-based and algorithmic methods (Hill Climbing, PC, MMHC)